By Guy Chapman – Navarro County Gazette

 If our coverage feels more “copy and paste” for the next few days, please bear with us as it’s only temporary.
 The Gazette‘s, and my own, goal is to keep people safe during this severe winter weather.
 We want to make sure the community remains informed making use of all reliable sources of information we can.

-If you have any news tips of updates you want to share, you may contact us at firstname.lastname@example.org or post on the “Community” section of our Facebook page.
+If you have any news tips or updates you want to share, you may contact us at email@example.com or post on the “Community” section of our Facebook page.

 Don’t worry: This isn’t going to be all “doom and gloom” coverage for the next few days.
 With Valentine’s Day around the corner, and the likelihood of snow later this weekend, we’ll be covering that as well, and encourage our readers to contribute photos of their own weekend plans.